MeshRenderer Component Reference

 MeshRendererunder child nodes must be the same.

-USE_BATCHING switch in the material used in the model.
+USE_INSTANCING switch in the material used by the model.

 Note: the current batching process introduces several limitations: